cjjiss/Relive/README.md

 # Relive

-A simple accident and alert system designed to detect car crash and alert nearby registered hospitals using mobile app.
+An accident and alert system designed to detect car crash and alert nearby registered hospitals using mobile app.

 ## Features